emarsden/pgmacs/doc/src/schemaspy.md

 SchemaSpy is free software distributed under the terms of the GNU LGPL version 3.

-In the main table-list buffer, type `S` to run SchemaSpy on the current database and display the relationships between the tables in a dedicated buffer.
+In the main table-list buffer, type <kbd>S</kbd> to run SchemaSpy on the current database and display the relationships between the tables in a dedicated buffer.

 ![Screenshot table](img/screenshot-schemaspy-database.png)

-In a row-list buffer, type `S` to run SchemaSpy the on the current table and view the table structure diagram in a dedicated buffer.
+In a row-list buffer, type <kbd>S</kbd> to run SchemaSpy the on the current table and view the table structure diagram in a dedicated buffer.

 ![Screenshot table](img/screenshot-schemaspy-table.png)